Laving the Levant

 This continues our series on beer in the British Mandate of Palestine.
 It began with this post, a correspondent’s tour of Palestine Brewery Ltd. in 1944.

 Another British brewer in the Palestine market was George Younger of Alloa, Scotland.
-A brief history of the venerable brewery appears on the Brewery History Society Wiki, and more available by an easy search.
+A brief history of the venerable brewery appears on the Brewery History Society Wiki, and more is available with an easy search.

-This Younger is separate from the better-known William Younger’s that had merged in Edinburgh with McEwan’s (1931), who also sold beer in the Palestine market.
+This Younger is separate from the better-known William Younger’s which had merged in Edinburgh with McEwan’s in 1931, and who also sold beer in the Palestine market.

-An advert in 1934 in the Palestine Post touts George Younger’s Sparkling Ale, yet another example of the style in Palestine.
-Isaac Diskin was the local agent.
-The Revolver brand, pictured in the ad, appears to originate in the late 1800s.
+An advert in 1934 in the Palestine Post touts George Younger’s Sparkling Ale, yet another example of this beer style in Mandate Palestine.
+Isaac Diskin was the local agent handling the brand.
+The Revolver label, pictured in the advert, appears to originate in the late 1800s.

-Below is a bottle of the Sparkling Ale that appears to date from the Thirties.*
+Below is a bottle of the Sparkling Ale that seems clearly of the 1930s era.*

-It was called Cabeer Breweries Ltd. The account describes its capacity and that it would brew “Scotch ale”.
-Younger’s took a 20% interest.
-The rest of the capital was to be subscribed locally in a public issue of securities.
+It was named Cabeer Breweries Ltd. The account describes its capacity and that it would brew a “Scotch ale”.
+Younger’s took a 20% interest in the venture.
+The rest of the capital would be subscribed locally in a public issue of securities.

-In 1963, a Hans Franke penned a lengthy account of the history of Jewry in Heilbrunn, part of its municipal archive.
-He mentions the impact of the Nazi regime on Alfred Würzburger, his family, and their Adler Brewery, and it’s not pretty, see p.
-119. But they got out evidently, and to brew another day.
+In 1963, a German historian or researcher, Hans Franke, penned a lengthy account of the history of Jewry in Heilbrunn, which forms part of its municipal archive.
+He mentioned the impact of the Nazi regime on Alfred Würzburger, his family, and their Adler Brewery.
+It’s not pretty, see p.
+119, in particular.
+But the family got out, evidently, and to brew another day.

-At the end of 1939 George Younger’s agent in Palestine is still advertising the imported ale and stout, despite that is the local investment.
+At the end of 1939 George Younger’s agent in Palestine is still advertising the imported ale and stout, despite that is this local investment.

-I believe what happened was, the Bat Yam brewery did not enter into commercial production until 1942.** A 1956 Annual Survey of Israel’s Economy states Palestine Brewery bought Cabeer and completed the brewery at Bat Yam that year.
+I believe what happened was, the Bat Yam brewery did not enter into commercial production until 1942.** The 1956 Annual Survey of Israel’s Economy stated Palestine Brewery bought Cabeer and completed the brewery at Bat Yam that year.

-In 1943-1945 the press is carrying Notices of Annual Meeting for Cabeer Brewery signed by Palestine Brewery Limited, which is consistent with the foregoing.
+In 1943-1945 the press is carrying Notices of Annual Meeting for Cabeer Brewery signed by Palestine Brewery Limited, which is consistent with the above.

-Further reports indicate Cabeer took over premises in Rishon LeZion made available when Palestine Brewery expanded its plant, so it all ties together.
+Further news reports indicate that Cabeer took over premises in Rishon LeZion made available when Palestine Brewery expanded its plant, so it all ties together.

-Perhaps once war started in Europe George Younger decided to sell its stake in Cabeer, particularly as it seems start-up was delayed.
-The delay would explain why I. Diskin in 1939 was still distributing George Younger’s Scottish beer in Palestine.
+Perhaps once war started in Europe George Younger decided to sell its stake in the nascent Cabeer, particularly as it seems the start-up was delayed.
+This delay would explain why the agent I. Diskin was still distributing George Younger’s Scottish beer in Palestine in 1939.